September 22nd, 2022 | The Virtual Brain

 Written with help of Paul Triebkorn, MD & Andreas Spiegler, PhD

-Human brain is connected on multiple levels of organization: from cortical microcircuits built from dense networks of interconnected neurons to large resting state networks competing with each other.
+The human brain is connected on multiple levels of organization: from cortical microcircuits built from dense networks of interconnected neurons to large resting-state networks competing with each other.
 These levels are relevant while addressing different cognitive paradigms.
 For instance, in a famous study by Quiroga et al. (2005), a single neuron within the visual cortex was found to react to a particular face (now referred to as the Jennifer Aniston cell).
-However, cognitive dimensions which are a subject to most clinical studies, usually engage meso-scale brain networks: groups of interconnected brain regions which can be found with use of interventional cognitive studies combined with classic neuroimaging techniques such as functional Magnetic Resonance Imaging or electroencephalography.
+However, cognitive dimensions that are subject to most clinical studies, usually engage mesoscale brain networks: groups of interconnected brain regions which can be found with the use of interventional cognitive studies combined with classic neuroimaging techniques such as functional Magnetic Resonance Imaging or electroencephalography.

-The Virtual Brain is dedicated to modelling neuronal activity on this meso-scale level of organisation.
+The Virtual Brain is dedicated to modeling neuronal activity on this mesoscale level of organization.
 Why to even simulate brain activity?
-This simulator predicts neuroimaging recordings derived from a model specified by the user, and can serve to study subject-specific local sources of cognitive deficits.
+This simulator predicts neuroimaging recordings derived from a model specified by the user and can serve to study subject-specific local sources of cognitive deficits.

 The model is defined by three basic sets of features:

 matrix of connectivity.
-This can be either anatomical connectivity, or a combination of anatomical and functional connectivity.
-Anatomical connectivity reflects the width of neuronal fibres projecting between different brain regions within the chosen network.
+This can be either anatomical connectivity or a combination of anatomical and functional connectivity.
+Anatomical connectivity reflects the width of neuronal fibers projecting between different brain regions within the chosen network.
 This matrix can be derived from a Diffusion Tensor Imaging study.
-Functional connectivity the other hand, reflects the strength of statistical associations between activity in different brain regions.
-There is a variety of techniques to quantify the strength of functional connectivity in the brain in fMRI or EEG / MEG therefore the derivation of this matrix depends on the research questions specified by the user, and the properties of the datasets in the particular study.
+Functional connectivity the other hand reflects the strength of statistical associations between activity in different brain regions.
+There is a variety of techniques to quantify the strength of functional connectivity in the brain in fMRI or EEG / MEG, therefore, the derivation of this matrix depends on the research questions specified by the user and the properties of the datasets in the particular study.

 matrix of associated delays in communication between brain regions.
 These delays have a crucial influence on the dynamics in the network, as delays are known as rhythm generators.